curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 - `CabPartsSetEmission(idx, true/false)`: activate the emissive material on the part if it's possible.
 You should probable set an emission color too.
 - `CabPartsSetEmissionColor(idx, r, g, b)` to set the *emission* color.
 The color will blend with the main texture, if any.
 - `CabPartsSetColor(idx, r, g, b)` to set the color.
 The color will blend with the main texture, if any.
+- `CabPartsSetTexture(idx, filename [, invertX [, invertY]])`: apply a PNG or JPG image from the cabinet folder to the part's main material texture. `filename` is relative to the cabinet folder — path traversal is not allowed. `invertX` and `invertY` are optional booleans (0/1, default 0).
+The texture load is asynchronous: the call returns immediately and the surface updates once the file is fetched from cache or disk.

 Examples: